zio/zio/docs/datatypes/core/zio/zio.md

   ZIO.getOrFailWith(new NumberFormatException("invalid input"))(parseInt("1.2"))
 ```

 4. **`ZIO.nonOrFail`**— It lifts an option into a ZIO value.
-If the option is empty it succeeds with `Unit` and if the option is defined it fails with the content of the optional value:
+If the option is empty it succeeds with `Unit` and if the option is defined it fails with a proper error type:
+  - `ZIO.nonOrFail` fails with the content of the optional value.
+  - `ZIO.nonOrFailUnit` fails with the `Unit` error type.
+  - `ZIO.nonOrFailWith` fails with custom error type.

 ```scala mdoc:compile-only
 import zio._